AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__(uniprot)
 ```

-query the uniprot API for mutagenesis data this is different than variations, these are not variations that are
+query the UniProt API for mutagenesis data this is different than variations, these are not variations that are

 seen in the wild but from experimental data

 **Arguments**:

-- `uniprot`: uniprot class
+- `uniprot`: UniProt class

 <a id="others"></a>